Friday, March 01, 2013

 During the coming year, I encourage everyone to take a moment to look back at how far we have come and to honor the fact that we are here and this is home.
 The vast communities that run from Lordsburg to Raton, from Farmington to Jal, from the Navajo Nation to the Mescalero Apache Reservation and all the towns and pueblos in between are why New Mexico is called the Land of Enchantment.
 I encourage each and every New Mexican to take some time in 2012 to think about our statehood while attending some of the centennial events taking place in your area of the state.
 If your area is not offering any events, I hope you and other members of your community will work together to commemorate this important date in our history.
 After all, the centennial belongs to all of us and we deserve to celebrate.
 Happy Birthday, New Mexico!

 12/5: Norman Finkelstein to Speak on the Palestinian Occupation at UNM on Monday

-Author and Political Scientist Norman Finkelstein to Speak at UNM, Student Union Building (SUB) Ballroom A and B. Monday, December 5, 2011: from 5:45-7:00 pm.
-Doors open at 5:15 pm.
+Creator and Political Scientist Norman Finkelstein to Speak at UNM, Student Union Building (SUB) Ballroom A and B. Monday, December 5, 2011: from 5:45-7:00 pm.
+Entryways open at 5:15 pm.

-This event is FREE but donations will be accepted and will go toward supporting future SJP-UNM educational events regarding the Palestinian-Israeli conflict.
+This occasion is FREE yet gifts will be acknowledged and will go toward supporting future SJP-UNM instructive occasions in regards to the Palestinian-Israeli clash.

-The Students for Justice in Palestine-UNM (SJP-UNM) is pleased to announce that Norman Finkelstein, political scientist, activist and author will be speaking on the University of New Mexico campus, Finkelstein will speak about the occupation of Palestine and other developments regarding Palestine’s prospects for statehood and peace.
+The Students for Justice in Palestine-UNM (SJP-UNM) is satisfied to declare that Norman Finkelstein, political researcher, dissident and creator will talk at the University of New Mexico grounds, Norman Finkelstein will talk about the control of Palestine and different improvements with respect to Palestine's prospects for statehood and peace.

 Thursday, July 07, 2011